Dirtying Up Soap Operas Just A Bit In The Time Of Covid

 Actually though, I wish there were even more bizarre soaps.
 If I was in charge of writing some of them, I think the descriptions might look a little more like this…

-Guiding Light: The “Candelabra Killer” stalked Rika but she was saved when Tito gave her a ride on his Segway as the inspirational music of Night Ranger played in the background.
+As The Quarantine Continues: Everyone wondered why Poopy wasn’t wearing a mask and several people shunned and criticized him online for it.
+The “Candelabra Killer” stalked Rika but she was saved when Tito gave her a ride on his Segway as the inspirational music of Night Ranger played in the background.
 Later, while out maiming Englishmen on the moors and investigating the “Candelabra Murders,” Jak the werewolf discovered an incriminating ruffled shirt and pompador wig at Sebastian’s bistro.
 Pumpkin tried to convince Paris that Jones wasn’t her baby and was actually an alien from the planet Sheeshk, but Paris became vexed and wouldn’t believe her.
 Later, while Paris was in a post-hypnotic trance brought on by extraterrestrial messages relayed through the “Montel” show, Jones ordered a Galactic Gunshorr to eliminate the earthling Pumpkin.

-All My Children: Dylan threw his binky when his Mommy turned off Barney.
+All My Real Children: Dylan threw his binky when his Mommy turned off Barney.
 Porky ate all the melon, Bunky had none and Peachy cried all the way home.
 Jordan and Jeremy have each grown three full inches in the last year!
 Cremora announced, via bumper sticker, that she was the proud parent of an Honor Student at Plunger Way Junior High.
 Jebby Jethro announced, via bumper sticker, that Calvin doesn’t like Jeff Gordon.
 Paige wondered whether it was a good idea to feed a baby chili.

 The Bold And The Beautiful: Dondeesta learned that Forquita was pregnant with the vampire Rich Nice’s baby.
 After realizing Taj and Jubbles slept together, Porcupine threatened Taj and told him he would ruin his ketchup-flavored chip business.
 Jim wished he had a more exciting name.